Different Types Of Boilers [Explained] – Combi, System, Conventional Boilers & More

 When a non-condensing boiler is firing, it wasted lots of energy, via heat that’s expelled out of the flue.
 A condensing boiler recycles these gases, and heat.
 Essentially, it’s making use of energy, that would otherwise be wasted.

-Installation Costs For Different Types Of Boilers
+Home Installation Costs For Different Types Of Boilers

 Now you know which type of boiler you need, the next question is, how much will it cost to install?

 We’ve created a range of guides to help you.
+Also have a look at our new boiler deals.

 If you own a back boiler, you’re most likely going to need to upgrade, check out our back boiler cost guide here.